Posted on Mar 5, 2019 in Alumni News and News

 Soon after the first tweet, Velasco realized it wouldn’t have to be a one-man show.

-As the man behind the curtain, Velasco faced a choice on sharing that it was his creation.
+As the man behind the curtain, Velasco faced a choice about revealing his identity.

 Today, Velasco is a graduate student at the University of Texas at Austin working on a PhD in sociology.
 (No word yet on the quality of free food at UT.)